elena-theresa-weber/allennlpchallengeset/README.md

 * Gardenpath Sentence
 * Transitive, Intransitive Verb

 For fairness a test on Western vs Non-Western names has been created.
-The active and passive challenge sets additionally include robustness tests.
+The active and passive challenge sets additionally include robustness tests concerning `negation` and `verb variation`.

 If more information on the challenge sets is necessary, feel free to contact me or read my report.